kercre123/victor/docs/development/switchboard-pairing.md

-# RTS Version 2 Protocol #
+# RTS Version 5 Protocol #

 **Author:** Paul Aluri

 ## The Layers ##

 Right now this protocol is being used for secure BLE pairing.
+This general protocol hasn't changed since RTSv2.

 During this pairing process, devices initially send each other a packed-byte handshake message.
 Then they move to sending CLAD messages.
 Once keys are exchanged, the pairing devices then send encrypted CLAD messages.
 An example top-to-bottom protocol stack for this final state is as follows:
 * Clad Messages